The Mission and History of the

 After the War ended, once again German immigrants settled in Milwaukee, significantly increasing the membership of the German societies.
 It also motivated the growth of the Deutsche Schule in the late 1960's when there were over one hundred students enrolled.
 Consequently, it was necessary to add a fifth class to take over-flow from the first grade which had an enrollment of thirty to forty students.

 During the early 1950's the Kulturvereinigung became a member of the International Institute of Milwaukee - becoming active in the Holiday Folk Fair and other community activities.
-In 1972, the German ethnic community was the honored group at Holiday Folk Fair.
+In 1972, the German ethnic community was the honored group at the Holiday Folk Fair.

 For ninety years, the Kulturvereinigung Deutsche Schule has taught the German language to children of the greater Milwaukee Community every Saturday morning from September through May.
 Over 4,000 students have attended the Deutsche Schule during this time period.

 The support and maintenance of our school, which includes teacher salaries, classroom rental and textbooks, comes directly from the efforts of our volunteer board, the support of member societies of the Kulturvereinigung and from our fundraising events.